tutao/mapirs/README.md

 ### Commands

-`cargo build` or
-`cargo build --release`
+`cargo build --target "x86_64-pc-windows-msvc"` or `cargo build --release --target "x86_64-pc-windows-msvc"`

 the dll will be placed in ./target/{release,debug}/mapirs.dll

 ## Crosscompile on Linux

-.cargo/config is set up so "cargo build" will use the x86_64-pc-windows-gnu target.
+The project is set up so "cargo build" will use the `x86_64-pc-windows-gnu` target.
 Running tests requires wine to be installed.

 ### Prerequisites

 * package gcc-mingw-w64
 * cargo
-* wine if running tests
+* wine

 ### Commands